Trade directory · Danbury metro · Connecticut

 Licensing Requirements

-Connecticut requires Home Improvement Contractor Registration for landscaping projects over $200.
-Must pass state exam, provide financial statement, carry insurance, and pay $300 registration fee.
-Commercial pesticide applicator license required for chemical treatments through CT DEEP.
-Renewal required every 2 years.
+Connecticut requires Home Improvement Contractor license for projects over $200.
+Must pass written exam, provide financial statements, and maintain $20,000 surety bond.
+Commercial pesticide applicator license required for chemical applications through CT Department of Energy and Environmental Protection.
+License renewal every 3 years with continuing education requirements.

 §2